Yes, it finally happened. I watched it.

 There’s a whole lot more to the story than that, but for our current purposes, the important thing to know about KotOR II is that one of its major ideas is that the Jedi are not perfect paragons of wisdom, but a deeply flawed, insular organization that has grown too reliant on their Force powers.

 This is pretty much the same conclusion Luke seems to have reached in The Last Jedi.
-He even acknowledges one of the under-appreciated aspects of the events depicted in the prequels: the the Jedi, through arrogance and incompetence, allowed Darth Sidious to destroy the Republic and train Darth Vader.
+He even acknowledges one of the under-appreciated aspects of the events depicted in the prequels: that the Jedi, through arrogance and incompetence, allowed Darth Sidious to destroy the Republic and train Darth Vader.
 If that’s what having a Jedi Order does for you, Luke reasons, he wants no part of it.

 And Luke has another reason to not want to train Jedi: he tried it once, and trained Leia and Han Solo’s son, Ben, who became Kylo Ren (Adam Driver), the Darth Vader-wannabe who serves as Snoke’s right-hand man.
 More about him later.
 Luke is disillusioned by the experience, feeling he failed as a teacher.